MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/troubleshoot-forms.md

 **Resolution**:

-In the monitor tool the `FormEvent.onload` operation provides all the details including the web resource, function, and the line that is causing the issue.
+In the monitor tool, the `FormEvent.onload` operation provides all the details including the web resource, function, and the line that is causing the issue.

 > [!div class="mx-imgBorder"]
 > ![Launch form checker](media/see-form-checker-for-details.png "Launch form checker")